amirejaz/Descriptive-Statistics-Techniques/README.md

 # Descriptive-Statistics-Techniques
-Statistic techniques to apply on data for analysis or EDA
+Statistic techniques to apply on data for analysis or EDA with Visualization.